willwade/DasherCoreRust/README.md

 # DasherCoreRust

+**Note: This project is currently in active development and is not yet ready for production use.
+It was wholly created by a LLM!
+Oh the irony.. that something the inference group made is now being inferred into a new language..**

 A Rust implementation of the Dasher text entry system core.
 This library provides the core functionality of Dasher, a zooming predictive text entry system designed for situations where keyboard input is impractical (for instance, accessibility or mobile devices).

 ## Releases